grantcolley/dipstate/README.md

   * If the type is **StateType.Auto** the state will automatically transition.
 An entry action can determine at runtime which state to transition to.
 Alternatively, if no transition state has been set, the state will complete itself.
   * If the state has sub states then those sub states where **InitialiseWithParent** is true will also be initialised.

-The following figure shows how the initialising the *Remediation Workflow Root* will also initialise *Collate Data*, *Communication* and its sub state *Letter Sent*.
+The following shows how the initialising the *Remediation Workflow Root* will also initialise *Collate Data*, *Communication* and its sub state *Letter Sent*.

 ```C#
             await remediationWorkflowRoot.ExecuteAsync(StateStatus.Initialise);